numsim-group/klimakoffer/milestone6/milestone6_discrete_ebm.md

 $$
 C(x) \partialderiv{T}{t} + A(CO_2) + B T - \Nabla \cdot (D\Nabla T) = S_{sol}(x,t),
 $$
-where we use the generic version in Cartesian coordinates.
+where we here use the generic version in Cartesian coordinates for simplicity.

-The so-called semi-discretization of the PDE, derived in [milestone 5](/milestone5/milestone5_spatial_discretization/#semi-discrete_ebm), is given by for a grid node $(j,i)$ as
+The so-called semi-discretization of the PDE (discretization in spatial coordinates), derived in [milestone 5](/milestone5/milestone5_spatial_discretization/#semi-discrete_ebm), is given for a grid node $(j,i)$ as
 $$
 \deriv{T_{j,i}}{t} =
 \underbrace{